Table of Contents

 - How Much Money Can a Repo Man Make?

-A repossession man or woman is responsible for reclaiming anything people take out loans for.
-When a borrower doesn’t make the necessary credit payments, the lender can hire a repo man to do the dirty work and repossess the item—often a vehicle.
+A repossession (repo) agent — also called a repo man or woman — reclaims anything people take out loans for.
+The item serves as the collateral for the loan against it.
+When a borrower doesn’t make the necessary credit payments, the lender can hire a repo man or woman to do the dirty work and repossess the item, often a vehicle.
+The repossession industry offers ample opportunities for individuals looking to earn a lucrative income and have an exciting job.

 Lift and Tow has devised a guide on getting paid, expected fees, and how much a repo man can make.
 If you’re looking to become an independent agent, we can help you invest in the best equipment for your repossession company.